DesktopMan/simple-csv/README.md

 * Limited support for UTF-8
 * No support for UTF-16

-## Example
+## Examples

-This example uses cstdio and printf, and should run on even very limited microcontrollers.
-How the value is used is of course up to you.
+These example uses cstdio and printf, and should run on even very limited microcontrollers.
+How the values are used is of course up to you.

+### Read all values

 ```cpp
 #include <cstdio>